Mertcan Ayhan

 Mertcan Ayhan (born 8 September 2006) is a professional footballer who plays as a centre-back for club Schalke 04.
 Born in Germany, he represents Turkey at international youth level.

 Club career

 Ayhan signed a professional contract with Schalke 04 on 21 July 2025, lasting until June 2028.
 He made his first team debut for the club in the 2.
 Bundesliga in a 2–1 home win against Hertha BSC on 1 August 2025.

 International career

-Ayhan has represented Turkey at under-17, under-18 and under-19 level.
+Ayhan has represented Turkey at under-17, under-18, under-19 and under-21 level.

 Personal life

 Ayhan is the younger brother of Turkish international player Kaan Ayhan, who also started his professional football career at Schalke 04.